lamnhan066/isolate_contactor/README.md

 dynamic add(dynamic a, dynamic b) => a + b;
 ```

-## Notice
+## Limitation

-- This package is still in the early stages of development.
-- Support web with limited features because the package use `Future` for Web platform.
+Support web platform with limited features.
+The package use `Future` to provide the same features to Isolate but it currently doesn't have `pause`, `resume`, `restart` methods.
+I'll try to bring the same action with Isolate as much as possible in the next version.

 ## Contributions